We understand, personally and professionally, what it takes to connect, succeed, and build relationships across diverse cultures.

 Larry has a B.S. in Sociology from Illinois State University, which allows him the ability to examine how an individual’s social condition could potentially have a systemic impact on an organization’s inclusion objectives.
 He lives in Chicago with his lovely wife and his three wonderful children.
 Away from work, you can expect Larry to be attending one of his children’s events, spending quality time with his spouse, rooting for his Chicago based sports teams, or participating in activities sponsored within his church.

 development, and diversity and inclusion training and consulting in both the domestic and international contexts.
 He excels at helping individuals, organizations, and systems understand and address complex and controversial topics.

 Jeffrey has conducted hundreds of individual and group feedback sessions for nationals in over a dozen countries in North and South America, the European Union, Asia and the Caribbean.
 A representative list of clients he has served throughout his career at LCW include Lockheed Martin, Wells Fargo, 3M, Cargill, Caterpillar, and Allstate.

 Since 2009 he’s served on the faculty at Saint Mary’s University of Minnesota where he teaches at the graduate level in the Management Program.
-He earned a Master’s of Fine Arts from the University of Missouri at Kansas City and today he resides in Minneapolis.
+He earned a Master’s of Fine Arts from the University of Missouri at Kansas City, and today he resides in Minneapolis.
 He is proud to be Theatrical Director at the University of Minnesota Twin Cities, Office of First Year and Orientation Programs.

 Director of Translation Services

-Maria’s ability to manage multiple large-scale language translations is a valuable asset to our Fortune 500 clients whose ever-evolving translation needs include online resources, technical themes, global compliance, corporate communications, and product localization.
+María’s ability to manage multiple large-scale language translations is a valuable asset to our Fortune 500 clients whose ever-evolving translation needs include online resources, technical themes, global compliance, corporate communications, and product localization.
 She’s an expert in complex quality assurance processes and assures smooth project flow between her clients and in-country reviewers, translators, desktop publishers, and other project related specialists.

-Born and raised in Spain, Maria previously worked at agricultural newspaper Europa Agraria where she was responsible for telemarketing, trade show promotions, and sales.
+Born and raised in Spain, María previously worked at agricultural newspaper Europa Agraria where she was responsible for telemarketing, trade show promotions, and sales.
 This experience provided her the opportunity to explore Spain to generate new clientele.
-Prior to joining LCW she worked for five years as a translation manager in Chicago with a significant focus on healthcare.
+Prior to joining LCW, she worked for five years as a translation manager in Chicago with a significant focus on healthcare.

-Maria has a Masters Degree in Information Technology and Privacy Law with an emphasis on global compliance from John Marshall Law School in Chicago.
+María has a Masters Degree in Information Technology and Privacy Law with an emphasis on global compliance from John Marshall Law School in Chicago.
 She earned her BA in Marketing and Public Relations from the University of Zaragoza in Spain.
-In 2000 after years of traveling back and forth between the U.S. and Spain, Maria permanently settled in the US and lives in Chicago with her husband and young sons.
+In 2000, after years of traveling back and forth between the US and Spain, María permanently settled in the US and lives in Chicago with her husband and young sons.

 Keri brings more than 15 years of experience working across multiple design media.
 She leverages this experience to create visually stunning content, from presentations to training materials, for LCW.

 Born in Chengdu, China and raised by university parents, Keri saw China transform from a closed, cultural revolutionary country to an open and reformed one.
-She worked at a top advertising agency in China before coming to the U.S where she began to learn the cultural differences between the east and west.
+She worked at a top advertising agency in China before coming to the US where she began to learn the cultural differences between the east and west.
 Before coming to LCW, Keri worked as a senior graphic and digital designer at the United Way of Metro Chicago and has won multiple awards throughout her professional career.

 Monica serves as Master Consultant and Chief Engagement Leader for clients ranging from Fortune 100 companies to world class universities.
 She has helped numerous organizations across the globe achieve cultural transformations, develop cultural competence, interrupt unconscious bias, engage global talent, and better connect to the local contexts in all the locations where they operate.

-Monica brings a perspective rooted in on-the-ground experience in over 45 countries as well as 20+ years’ of leading communication, learning, and organizational development projects.
+Monica brings a perspective rooted in on-the-ground experience in over 45 countries as well as 20+ years of leading communication, learning, and organizational development projects.
 Her passion for cross-cultural work was awakened in the late 1990s while living in Latvia as a Peace Corps Volunteer.
 There she served as an international development consultant for engineering and infrastructure projects with multinational teams.
-Earlier in her career she was a senior program officer for the National Academies of Science and Engineering’s Transportation Research Board and a metropolitan planner with the U.S. Department of Transportation.
+Earlier in her career, she was a senior program officer for the National Academies of Science and Engineering’s Transportation Research Board and a metropolitan planner with the US Department of Transportation.

 Monica supports client partners like Boston Scientific, Unilever, Uber, and Boston Consulting Group.
 Her expertise has appeared in numerous outlets including the Chicago Tribune, Boston Globe, Yahoo!
 India, Toronto Star, Ottawa Citizen and Frommer’s Budget Travel.
 Her professional insight is also featured in periodicals such as the Society for Human Resource Management (SHRM), Ethics and Compliance Officers’ Association (ECOA), and the Association for Talent Development (ATD).
-Monica is the co-author of Cultural Detective®: Global Business Ethics” volume as well as a university-level textbook chapter titled “Global Communications”.
+Monica is the co-author of Cultural Detective®: Global Business Ethics volume as well as a university-level textbook chapter titled Global Communications.

 Rebecca’s expertise in cultural competence benefitted from over a decade in Global Treasury Management at ABN AMRO Bank in Chicago and continued when she moved to China to pursue a full-time teaching position at Shanghai Dianji University, where she designed and delivered English classes for first- and second-year students.

 A Puerto Rico native, Rebecca is a native English- and Spanish-speaker.
-She is a certified administrator of the Intercultural Development Inventory® (IDI®), a member of the Society for Intercultural Education Training and Research (SIETAR-USA) and has co-authored the Cultural Detective®: LGBT package.
+She is a certified administrator of the Intercultural Development Inventory® (IDI®), a member of the Society for Intercultural Education Training and Research (SIETAR-USA), and has co-authored the Cultural Detective®: LGBT package.
 She holds an MBA in International Business from DePaul University in Chicago and resides in Chapel Hill, NC.